 Appomattox Court House National Historical Park

-This national historic park is a group of reconstructed buildings from the 19th century in Virginia.
-As one of the national park service sites in Virginia, it is managed by the US National Park Service.
-It commemorates the Battle of Appomattox Court House and also features the house of Wilmer McLean.
-This is also the site wherein the surrender of the Confederate Army took place that put an end to the American Civil War.
+This national historic park is a group of reconstructed buildings from the 19th century.
+As a designated national park service site in Virginia, it’s managed by the U.S. National Park Service.
+The park itself commemorates the Battle of Appomattox Court House and also features the house of Wilmer McLean.
+This is also the site wherein the surrender of the Confederate Army took place—this is a key battle that put an end to the American Civil War.

 Assateague Island National Seashore

-This national seashore is attributed to both Virginia and Maryland as it spans over 42,000 acres along the border of both states.
-This natural seashore encompasses about half of Assateague Island.
-The National Park Services oversees and manages the facilities and recreational activities within the area, particularly the beach.
-It was initially planned to be a resort community until a storm in 1962 destroyed everything that was built for at that time.
-An average of 2.1 million tourists visits this area each year due to its white sand beaches and wild ponies.
+This national seashore is attributed to both Virginia and Maryland since it spans over 42,000 acres along the border of both states.
+The protected seashore encompasses about half of Assateague Island and the National Park Services oversees and manages the facilities and recreational activities within this designated area, particularly the beach.

 Arlington House, The Robert E. Lee Memorial